marcelmildenberger/graphMatching/readme.md

 There are dedicated guides to [reproduce](./docs/reproduction.md) or [extend](./docs/extension.md) our work.
 ___
 ## System Requirements
-Due do substantially improved performance, we strongly recommend to run the experiments on a server equipped with a GPU.
+Due to substantially improved performance, we strongly recommend to run the experiments on a server equipped with a GPU.
 The larger the datasets you want to run our code on, the more powerful the system has to be.
 To fully replicate our results you will need:
 - \>= 400 GB of RAM